feederbox826/stash-s6/docs/switch-to-hwaccel.md

     ```
 2. Enable hardware acceleration
     1. Settings -> System -> Transcoding -> FFmpeg hardware encoding
+3. Validation
+   1. If you are still not getting `[InitHWSupport]`, check that you don't have ffmpeg in your local directory. stash-s6 will also warn you if you do.

 ## Step 4: Profit
 Try streaming an incompatible scene and check your GPU activity with